 Lemon balm, for instance, promotes a healthy relationship to bugs.
 It attracts the ones we want—pollinators like bees and butterflies—and deters mosquitoes.
 Generally, the biting bugs don’t like the smell of lemon balm and so avoid it.

 Peppermint has also been proven to effectively stave off mosquitos.
 One study in which mosquito larvae were exposed to the oil resulted in a 100 percent mortality rate for the larvae.
 Planting peppermint around the yard will work well, but if you need more immediate backup, you can crush up peppermint leaves in your hands to release a strong scent, and even dab it on your skin.

 Besides being a tasty addition to many dishes, basil has been shown to be a natural remedy for many ailments such as acne and headaches.
 It’s also great at warding off mosquitoes.
 The chemical estragole found in basil leaves is toxic to mosquito larvae.
 The most strategic place to plant this is close to a water source—where mosquitos tend to lay their eggs and breed—to deter the population from this area.

 Lavender smells lovely.
 Even better, while it tends to induce calming feelings in humans, it keeps mosquitoes away.
 Similar to peppermint, you can apply lavender oil from the plant to your skin to ward off the bloodsuckers.
 Extra benefit, you’ll also find an additional sense of zen walking through your garden.

-Perhaps you’ve heard of citronella as a scent of candles and oils that work as bug repellent.
-However, these candles can contain chemicals in their smoke which are harmful to pets.
+Perhaps you’ve heard of citronella as a scent of candles and oils that work as a bug repellent.
+However, these candles can contain chemicals in their smoke that are harmful to pets.
 Growing citronella in grass form is a highly effective way of repelling mosquitoes.
 Again, you can even rub crushed leaves on your skin as an extra layer of natural repellent, to send those bugs packing.